-Bring it to Your Campus
+How To Bring It To Your Campus

 How do we make this happen on our campus?

 Each campus is different, but here are some general ideas.
-Please remember, this event is Oct.
-24th—you need to start working on it ASAP!

 1. Pick a spot on campus to hold event (book/reserve space ahead of time)